Updated: Sep 10

-This individual will be motivated by other factors, but the idea of money and finances is all around them by design of the work they do.
+This individual will be motivated by other factors, but the idea of money and finances is all around them; this perception of money is designed by the work they do.

 Alternatively, an engineer or designer will be motivated by the accolades they get from their work.
 They tend to think about things like:

-Does the company or the client notice or the industry notice their worth?
+Does the company, the client notice or the industry notice their worth?

 Are their skills valued?
 Is this worthy of outside recognition?

-People in general want the feeling of being valued in a job and having a sense of security.
+People in general want the feeling of being valued in a job, making a difference, and having a sense of security.

-Here are some great questions that show how current employees view their current role and the company:
+You can also ask questions that will reveal how current employees view their current role and the company:

 How do they perceive the quality of life in the company (do they feel valued, believe in the company's mission/vision, know where to get the tools, etc.)?